neilb14/incrementific/README.md

 - We need to support concurrent requests.
 Therefore using Redis to keep state and enforce consistency in read/set/increment actions.

 ### Shortcuts/Compromises made
+I would prefer to use a user or identity service (such as AWS Cognito or Auth0) for this project so didn't spend much time on that part.
+The user service would maintain the user record and issue JWTs.
+It would also validate the password before regenerating a JWT.
+The service currently doesn't validate the password when issuing new JWT.

+Here are some other limitations of the current approach:
 - API Key is a JWT token and will expire in 1 month.
 You can POST to the `/register` endpoint again to get another API Key.
 - JWT is not signed with a private key so could be spoofed.
 Before production use we will create a private key and sign/verify using it.